StephanieNhiLe/pill-pal/README.md

 - **Feature Expansion**: We plan to explore additional features, including multilingual support and access to community resources, to further assist our users in navigating their healthcare.
 - **Partnership Development**: Seeking partnerships with healthcare providers and community organizations is essential for promoting PillPal and ensuring it reaches those who need it most.
 - **User Education**: Developing educational resources within the app will empower users with knowledge about their medications and overall health management, fostering a sense of independence and confidence in their healthcare decisions.
+- **Health Profile Sharing**: In the future we would like to integrate the new feature of sharing your medication tracker and health information with your loved ones, in addition to the emergency contact feature.